 He was a veteran from the armed forces, having served for almost four decades before retirement.
-Used to stay alone in a flat after the passing of my wife’s mother.
+Used to stay alone in a flat after the passing of my wife’s mother and his son having moved out due to a domestic dispute.
 Of late, he had developed a myriad of medical issues – diabetes, prostrate and some neuro issues following a brainstroke some years ago.

 He got some major work done in his flat a couple of months ago.
 As it turned out, in the midst of all this, he apparently stopped taking his medicines for a while and a few weeks ago, he told my wife that he was feeling dizzy.
 Taken to a doctor, his blood sugar was a whopping 498.

 He was immediately put back on medication, this time under strict supervision of his daughter.
 She made it a point to prepare all three meals and take those to him every day, along with his evening cup of tea, all the while keeping a strict eye on his food intake and his medicines.